How complex climate networks complement eigen techniques for the statistical analysis of climatological data: Network techniques

 One option for condensing information from more than one climatological observable in a CN is to define links based on statistical interdependencies between multivariate time series describing the dynamics of multiple observables rec\-orded at the same locations/nodes.
 For example,~\citet{Steinhaeuser2010} analyzed a CN constructed from surface air temperature, pressure, relative humidity, and precipitable water to extract regions of related climate variability.
 In contrast to this multivariate approach, coupled CNs are designed to represent statistical dependencies within and between two climatological fields $\mathbf{x}(t) = \{x_i(t)\}_{i=1}^{N_X}$, $\mathbf{y}(t) = \{y_j(t)\}_{j=1}^{N_Y}$ or within and between different regions~\citep{Donges2011a}.
 For this purpose, all time series from each of the involved climatological fields are associated to $N_X + N_Y$ nodes in the resulting network (Fig.~\ref{fig:coupled_network_sketch}).
 A coupled CN is defined by its adjacency matrix $\mathbf{A}$ that is obtained by thresholding the correlation matrix $\mathbf{C}$ of the concatenated fields $\mathbf{x}(t), \mathbf{y}(t)$, analogously to Eq.~(\ref{eq:adjacency_matrix}).
 Decomposing $\mathbf{C}$ as

 suggests to view coupled CNs as networks of networks or multilayer networks~\citep{Zhou2006,Buldyrev2010,Gao2011interdep_nets,Boccaletti2014}, where subnetworks (network layers) $G_X=(V_X,E_{XX})$ and $G_Y=(V_Y,E_{YY})$ are the induced subgraphs of the sets of nodes $V_X$, $V_Y$ belonging to data sets $\mathbf{x}(t)$, $\mathbf{y}(t)$, respectively (Fig.~\ref{fig:coupled_network_sketch}).
 While the edge sets $E_{XX}, E_{YY}$ describe the fields' internal correlation structure based on the correlation matrices $\mathbf{C}^X,\mathbf{C}^Y$, the set of cross-edges $E_{XY}$ captures dependencies between both fields and is based on the cross-correlation matrix $\mathbf{C}^{XY}$ (Fig.~\ref{fig:multivariate_scheme}).

-Coupled CNs have been applied for studying the Earth's atmosphere's general circulation structure~\citep{Donges2011a}, processes linking climate variability in the North Atlantic and North Pacific regions via the Arctic~\citep{Wiedermann2012,Wiedermann2014}, global atmosphere-ocean interactions~\citep{Feng2012}, and the forecasting of El Ni\~no events~\citep{Ludescher2013,Ludescher2014}.
+Coupled CNs have been applied for studying the Earth's atmosphere's general circulation structure~\citep{Donges2011a}, processes linking climate variability in the North Atlantic and North Pacific regions via the Arctic~\citep{Wiedermann2012,Wiedermann2014}, global atmosphere-ocean interactions~\citep{Feng2012}.
+Also, the coupled CN approach underlies the method developed in \citet{Ludescher2013,Ludescher2014} for forecasting El Ni\~no events.

 The statistical interdependency structure between fields $\mathbf{x}(t)$, $\mathbf{y}(t)$ can be quantified with a set of graph-theoretical measures developed for investigating the topology of networks of interacting networks \citep{Donges2011a}.
 The \emph{cross-degree} $\mathbf{k}^{XY} = \{k_i^{XY}\}_{i=1}^{N_X}$ is the number of neighbors of node $i \in V_X$ in subnetwork $G_Y$: